-In the fourteen years I've worked in admissions, Northwestern has made tremendous steps toward making the process easier for families: eliminating extra paperwork, increasing education about and transparency around the process, and enacting opportunities so that every admitted student receives free gift aid.
-(Yes, it's true: 100%!)
+The process for financial aid is getting easier for families: eliminating extra paperwork, increasing education about and transparency around the process, and enacting opportunities so that 99% of admitted student receive aid.

-In addition, applying for financial aid has moved online, saving time and reducing errors, and awarding at most schools has moved earlier, giving students more time with the bottom line before making a final college decision.
+In addition, applying for financial aid is all online, saving time and reducing errors, and awarding at most schools has moved earlier, giving students more time with the bottom line before making a final college decision.

 Paying for college is, quite honestly, the greatest fear for the families we work with in admissions.
 They understand the value of our integration of faith and learning, the world-class education, and our incredible campus.
 But the fear and uncertainty around cost remains.
 Here are four important things every parent should know about paying for college.